 The Company is committed to maintaining high standards of good corporate governance within the organization to protect and enhance long-term shareholder value.
 The Company has adopted and is continuously developing a set of good corporate governance practices and policies which are modeled on principles advocated by the SET as per the details set out in the following sections.
-Additionally, the Company has put in place a Code of Corporate Conduct approved by the Board of Directors and Standard Operating Procedures which have been communicated throughout the organization and publicized the Corporate Governance Policy and Code of Corporate Conduct via the Company's website in order for all employees at all level to better understand and use as working guidelines and regulations are introduced to ensure there are no gaps in the policies.
+Additionally, the Company has put in place a Code of Corporate Conduct approved by the Board of Directors and Standard Operating Procedures which have been communicated throughout the organization and publicized the Corporate Governance Policy and Code of Corporate Conduct via the Company's website in order for all employees at all level to better understand and use as working guidelines and strictly follow in the course of performing their duties.
+As and when required, new internal rules and regulations are introduced to ensure there are no gaps in the policies.

-The Board of Directors has acknowledged and reviewed the implementation of the Corporate Governance Code for Listed Companies 2017 published by the Securities and Exchange Commission to update the Company's corporate governance to benefit its business to have good long-term performance and create value for sustainable business.
-In 2018, the Board of Directors reviewed the internal corporate governance exercise and agreed to proceed with action plans on individual gap proposed by management.
+The Board of Directors has acknowledged and reviewed the implementation of the Corporate Governance Code for Listed Companies published by the Securities and Exchange Commission to update the Company's corporate governance.
+In 2019, the Company has established the Corporate Governance Policy which has been considered and recommended by the Audit and Risk Committee (currently known as Audit, Risk and Corporate Governance Committee) and approved by the Board of Directors to benefit its business to have good long-term performance and create value for sustainable business.
+The Board of Directors has annually reviewed the Corporate Governance Policy for the improvement of good corporate governance.
 For any principle which has yet been implemented, the Board of Directors has assigned the management to study in details for further consideration.